US teen undergoes rare heart-lung transplant

 Why are his deferred dreams suddenly possible?

-On November 29 2016, Spencer received a heart-lung transplant at St. Louis Children's Hospital's Heart Center-- the only surgery of its kind performed in the United States that year.
+On November 29, Spencer received a heart-lung transplant at St. Louis Children's Hospital's Heart Center -- the only surgery of its kind performed in the United States that year.

-"He's like a brand new kid," said Ken Kolman.
+"He's like a brand-new kid," Ken Kolman said.
 "It's totally amazing."

 Odyssey

-Some patients make their way through a diagnostic odyssey, where they are treated for the wrong disease until their real problems are detected.
-Other patients make their way through a specialist odyssey -- they know what's wrong but they cannot find a doctor who will treat them.
+Some patients make their way through a diagnostic odyssey in which they are treated for the wrong disease until their real problems are detected.
+Other patients make their way through a specialist odyssey: They know what's wrong, but they cannot find a doctor who will treat them.

-The Kolman family journeyed down both paths
+The Kolman family journeyed down both paths.

-Their diagnostic odyssey began more than three years ago, in January 2013.
+Their diagnostic odyssey began more than four years ago, in January 2013.

-"I was playing ice hockey and I collapsed on the ice because I was getting short of breath," says Spencer.
-"Then I basically collapsed out of exhaustion."
+"I was playing ice hockey, and I collapsed on the ice because I was getting short of breath," Spencer said.
+"Then, I basically collapsed out of exhaustion."

 The family pediatrician thought Spencer had asthma.

-"So they gave me an inhaler to try and I tried that and it didn't make much of a difference at all," says Spencer.
+"So they gave me an inhaler to try, and I tried that, and it didn't make much of a difference at all," Spencer said.
 "So then we went to the University of Chicago to see what they thought."

 The verdict was walking pneumonia.
 This time, he was given antibiotics.

-"That didn't really do anything either," says Spencer.
+"That didn't really do anything either," Spencer said.
 At this point, more tests were done.
-"Eventually they came to the conclusion that it was pulmonary fibrosis."
+"Eventually, they came to the conclusion that it was pulmonary fibrosis."

-Pulmonary fibrosis is when the deep tissues of the lung becoming thick, stiff and scarred, which interferes with a person's ability to breathe.
+Pulmonary fibrosis is when the deep tissues of the lung become thick, stiff and scarred, interfering with a person's ability to breathe.

-In most cases of pulmonary fibrosis doctors do not understand what has caused it, but in Spencer's case the cause was clear.
-In 2002, when he was just 16-months-old, Spencer was diagnosed with a form of cancer known as rhabdomyosarcoma.
+In most cases of pulmonary fibrosis, doctors do not understand what has caused it, but in Spencer's case, the cause was clear.
+In 2002, when he was just 16 months old, Spencer was diagnosed with a form of cancer known as rhabdomyosarcoma.
 These cancers grow in connective tissues, such as muscles, fat, bones or the linings of joints.

 Rhabdomyosarcoma is most common in children, though the disease can occur in adults.